-Spay and Neuter in Tucson: Only the Best
+Cat and Dog Neuter and Spay in Tucson, AZ: Only the Best

-When it comes to state-of-the-art veterinary care, Spanish Trail Pet Clinic’s spay and neuter service fits the bill.
+When it comes to state-of-the-art veterinary care, Spanish Trail Pet Clinic’s cat and dog neuter and spay service fits the bill.
 We take great pride in providing Tucson and surrounding communities with advanced treatment of their furry family members.
-Pet spay and neuter helps your animal companion live longer, happier and healthier, because of the numerous medical and behavioral benefits.
-Getting this essential surgery for your cat or dog at our clinic will also ensure their optimal comfort and recovery.
+Cat and dog neuter and spay helps your animal companion live longer, happier and healthier, because of the numerous medical and behavioral benefits.
+Getting this essential surgery for your cat or dog at our animal hospital will also ensure their optimal comfort and recovery.
 We use a surgical laser for all incisions and call you the day after surgery.
 Have peace of mind knowing you’re not contributing to animal homelessness by letting your pet have unplanned puppies or kittens and give them a better quality of life.

-Giving Your Pet the Gift of Spay or Neuter
+Giving Your Cat and Dog the Gift of Spay or Neuter in Tucson

-The benefits of spay and neuter for pets is without question.
+The benefits of cat and dog neuter and spay is without question.
 When you spay your female friend, she doesn’t have to deal with what can be numerous and stressful heat cycles that can result in injury from roaming the neighborhood.
 When you neuter your male companion, his chances of getting testicular cancer is eliminated.
 Plus, boys get very sneaky about how to escape your yard or house to find a mate, so you’ll ensure he doesn’t get injured or lost from roaming too.
-Additional benefits of pet spay and neuter include:
+Additional benefits of cat and dog neuter and spay include:

 - The chances for mammary gland tumors, which are typically malignant in pets, is greatly reduced for females.

 - Ovarian and uterine cancer is dramatically reduced in females as well.